NuoChen1999/nuochen1999.github.io/_pages/about.md

 ---

 <p style="text-align: justify;">
-I'm Nuo Chen (陈诺), a second-year Ph.D. candidate of Mechanical Engineering at Dalhousie University, where I work on robotics control and machine learning with Professor
+I'm Nuo Chen (陈诺), a second-year Ph.D. student of Mechanical Engineering at Dalhousie University, where I work on robotics control and machine learning with Professor
 <a href="http://acm.me.dal.ca/" style="color: inherit; text-decoration: none;">Ya-Jun Pan</a>.
 Prior to that, I received my M.A.Sc degree from Dalhousie University in Mechanical Engineering and B.Eng degree from Southern University of Science and Technology in Robotics Engineering, advised by Professor
 <a href="https://www.sustech.edu.cn/en/faculties/fuchenglong.html" style="color: inherit; text-decoration: none;">Chenglong Fu</a>.